Skip to main content

 "This means governance without visibility is incomplete visibility." — Syndicate Code design principle

-Syndicate Code addresses practical risk categories through explicit controls:
+Syndicate Code addresses practical risk categories through explicit controls in the local embedded control plane:

 ThreatControl